ezekg/flint/README.md

 2. If you're using Compass, add `require "flint"` to your `config.rb`
 3. Import it into your stylesheet with `@import "flint"`

-If you're not using Compass, you can require the custom Ruby functions and compile via:
+If you're not using Compass, you can require Flint and compile via:
 ```
 scss --require ./lib/flint.rb example.scss > example.css
 ```

 ## Documentation

+_Updated documentation on Flint `2.0` is coming soon.
+It will be housed on the [website](http:flint.gs) when the time comes.
+Keep an eye out!)_

 ### Config